 Protection for Home Furnishings

-Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
-Low humidity could also have a negative effect on paper products, such as photos, posters, and books, causing them to become more brittle.
+Air that is too dry can also affect the finishes and furnishings in your home, especially those made from wood, causing them to shrink, warp, and crack.
+Low humidity could also have a negative effect on paper products, such as photos, posters, and books, resulting in them becoming more brittle.

 Although you can use single-room humidifiers to boost the humidity in specific areas of your home, this approach is not the most efficient.